pUrGe12/TerminAI_V2/README.md

 A python based terminal with AI capabilities.
 Forget commands, just tell it what it do!

 ---

-implemented history --> Add that in the structure.
+Make the setup and figure out how to integrate that.
+Its quite important!

 ---

 # Things we have to add